drduh/macOS-Security-and-Privacy-Guide/README.md

 ## App Store

-The Mac App Store is a [curated](https://developer.apple.com/app-store/review/guidelines) software repository.
+The [App Store](https://en.wikipedia.org/wiki/Mac_app_store) is a software distribution platform where applications are [reviewed](https://developer.apple.com/app-store/review/guidelines) by Apple.

-Apps distributed through it are required to use [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime), as well as offering automatic updates.
+App Store applications are required to use [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) (security features restricting what apps can do, making some attacks more difficult).
+It also offers automatic software updates.

-App Store distribution provides additional platform review and sandboxing requirements, but also requires an Apple Account, which can create a privacy risk.
+Using the App Store requires an Apple Account, which can pose a privacy risk.

 ## Virtualization

-On Apple silicon, macOS includes Apple's Virtualization framework, which supports macOS and Windows 11 ARM virtual machines through tools such as:
+On Apple silicon, macOS includes Apple's [Virtualization framework](https://developer.apple.com/documentation/virtualization), which supports macOS and Windows 11 ARM virtual machines through tools such as:

 - [UTM](https://mac.getutm.app/) - Follow the [documentation](https://docs.getutm.app/guest-support/macos) to create macOS and other VMs.
 - [VirtualBuddy](https://github.com/insidegui/VirtualBuddy) - GUI for virtualizing macOS 12+ on Apple silicon.